Meet Lindsay

 Is Your Tired Different?

-Lindsay’s was!
+Lindsay’s was.

-For 20 years, she rode a rollercoaster of exhaustion, masking her tiredness with caffeine and an overachieving personality while working for the White House as an Advance Staffer for President Obama.
+Lindsay was diagnosed with narcolepsy at 35—after living with symptoms since she was a teenager.
+For two decades, she rode a rollercoaster of exhaustion, masking her fatigue with caffeine and overachievement while working at the highest levels of government, including as an Advance Staffer for President Obama.

 RECENT KEYNOTES